Iipal/Wolf3D-42/README.md

 When you have already installed SDL2 library you can use this simple rules:
 - **make**: Compile all.
 - **make clean**: Delete temporary files.
-- **makde del**: Delete temporary Wolf3D files only(if you changed code use `make del && make` for re-compile only Wolf3D executable without libft).
+- **make del**: Delete temporary Wolf3D files only(if you changed code use `make del && make` for re-compile only Wolf3D executable without libft).
 - **make fclean**: Delete executable Wolf3D file & libft.
 - **make re**: It's rules - **make fclean** & **make** in one.